nataraj2/GPU_CUDA/README.md

 If the variables were of the standard types such as an array for example, and are `const`, then they cannot be modified inside the function.
 Hence, a struct `Array4` is defined for the variables, and the parantheses operator `()` is overloaded as in `Array4.H`.
 This allows values of these `Array4` variables to be updated inside the function.
 Notice how the variables are accessed as in a fortran style - `vel(i,j,k)`.
 A class `MultiFab` is defined and within it a function `array` is defined that returns an
 `Array4` object on invoking.
-The class has two implementations of the `array` function - which uses `cudaMallocManaged` or `malloc` based on if we use GPU or CPU.
+The class has two implementations of the `array` function - which uses `cudaMallocManaged` or `malloc` based on if we use GPU or CPU. `cudaMallocManaged` allocates the variable in the managed memory which is accessible by both the host (CPU) and the device (GPU), hence preventing the need to create variables on the device and explicitly copying the variables from the host to the device.
+This is approach is a easy start to make codes GPU-enabled.

 ## Explanation of the GPU kernel launch
+[NVIDIA page for introduction to CUDA] (https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#features-and-technical-specifications__technical-specifications-per-compute-capability)
 `ParallelForGPU.H` contains the implementation of the templated `ParallelFor` function for GPU using CUDA.
 It calls a macro -  `LAUNCH_KERNEL` which launches the kernel with the number of blocks and threads being automatically determined, and stream and shared memory (optionally).
 A [grid-stride loop](https://developer.nvidia.com/blog/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/) is used so that cases with the data array size